hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_observing_the_rings_of_saturn_fro_8d07eb3f-9681-4257-ae43-2b3321cca370-0_2.content.md

 ## Our Story

-Our team of AInauts is made up of passionate scientists and engineers who are dedicated to pushing the boundaries of space exploration.
+Our team of Ainautes is made up of passionate scientists and engineers who are dedicated to pushing the boundaries of space exploration.
 From our high-tech space station, we observe the wonders of the cosmos, from distant stars and galaxies to the majestic rings of Saturn.

 ## User Stories